tahatal7a/Winter-2023-Coop-Interviews/README.md

 1. You can complete this challenge using any front end framework of your choice, however, we prefer to see you do this challenge in JavaScript/TypeScript and Angular.
 2. Your solution submission should indicate which goals you've achieved
-4. You must submit your solution in a GitHub repository or a Repl.it (recommended). **Please make sure your project/repository is public and accessible by us.**
+4. You must submit your solution in a GitHub repository or a Repl.it. **Please make sure your project/repository is public and accessible by us.**

 ## Evaluation